AlaskaAirlines/auro-accordion/docs/partials/api.md

 #### Expanded

-The accordian can be programatically expanded or collapsed by setting the `expanded` attribute to `true` or `false`.
+The accordion can be programatically expanded or collapsed by setting the `expanded` attribute to `true` or `false`.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/expanded.html) -->